DavidGomez-dev/wenospeakamericano/index.md

   overlay_image: "/assets/images/47899829_m.jpg"
   overlay_filter: "linear-gradient(to right bottom,rgba(60, 60, 110,0.8), rgba(178, 34, 52, 0.5))"
   title: "Read the book that will make your American dream come true"
-  description: "Get now  the best book - guide that has been written to study, work or live in the United States.<br>
+  description: "Get now  the best book - guide that has been written to study, work or live in the United States.<br>"
-  (current edition only in Spanish)."
 features_row:
   - icon: "fas fa-file-alt"
     title: "276"